ApolloTang/react-training-2019--day-1/setup-b/readme.md

 ```

-This will lauch `localhost:3331` in chrome and watch for change:
+This will launch `localhost:3331` in chrome and watch for change:

 ```bash
   yarn start